hpn777/fixio/README.md

 Test
 ============

-You can run tests by:
+You can run learning tests by:

 ```bash
 npm test